steve-crouch/dirac-job-scheduling/_episodes/02-job-management.md

 - `--nodes` - the total number of machines or nodes to request
 - `--ntasks` - the total number of CPU cores (across requested nodes) your job needs.
 Generally, this will be 1 unless you're running MPI jobs which are able to use multiple CPU cores.
 In which case, it essentially specifies the number of MPI ranks to start across the nodes.
-For example, if `--nodes=4` and `--ntasks=8`, we're requesting 4 nodes each with 2 CPUs
+For example, if `--nodes=4` and `--ntasks=8`, we're requesting 4 nodes each with 2 CPUs.
+We'll see an example of using `--ntasks` with MPI in a later episode.

 > ## Being Specific
 >